kkots/ggxrd_hitbox_overlay_2211/README.md

 Dependencies are better described in each project's README.md.
 Short version is, the project depends on:

 - Microsoft Detours library: <https://github.com/microsoft/Detours> Used for hooking functions.
 We need the 32-bit (x86) statically linked library of it.
-It is included in the mod as a git submodule: <https://github.com/microsoft/Detours.git>
+It is included in the mod as a git submodule: <https://github.com/microsoft/Detours.git>.
+  If you run into the problem that Detours rebuilds itself and all its samples each time you try to build the ggxrd_hitbox_overlay project, try replacing the Makefile located in SOLUTION_ROOT/Detours/Makefile with an empty file.
+Do not commit this change to the Detours repository, either locally or remotely.

 - `dxsdk` - repository version of Microsoft's Direct3D 9 SDK.
 Needed for the `d3dx9.h` header file.
 The repo is included in this mod as a git submodule: <https://github.com/apitrace/dxsdk.git>